thecircuitproject/datacamp-projects/README.md

 List of projects:
 1. Dr. Semmelweis and the Discovery of Handwashing
   -Description: Reanalyse the data behind one of the most important discoveries of modern medicine: handwashing.
+2. Writing Functions for Product Analysis
+  -Description: Have you ever started your data analysis and ended up with repetitive code?
+Repetitive code is a sign that functions are needed.
+Functions help keep our code flexible, maintainable, and interpretable.